 Frequently Asked Questions

-Are ICF homes more expensive to build in South Lake Tahoe?
+Are CMU or poured concrete homes more expensive to build in South Lake Tahoe?

-ICF homes typically cost somewhat more per square foot upfront than wood-frame construction.
-In South Lake Tahoe, however, long-term savings in energy, maintenance, and insurance — combined with reduced exposure to fire and snow damage — often make ICF the more cost-effective choice across the home's lifetime.
+CMU and poured concrete homes typically cost somewhat more per square foot upfront than wood-frame construction.
+In South Lake Tahoe, however, long-term savings in energy, maintenance, and insurance — combined with reduced exposure to fire and snow damage — often make these systems the more cost-effective choice across the home's lifetime.
+ICCF is generally comparable in cost to ICF, with performance advantages that justify the selection.

-Can you install drywall directly on ICF walls?
+Can you install drywall directly on CMU or poured concrete walls?

 Yes.
-Drywall attaches directly to the furring strips embedded in the ICF forms — no additional framing needed.
-Electrical chase routing must be planned before the concrete pour; options are limited once the walls are set.
+Drywall attaches to furring strips anchored into the concrete or masonry — no additional framing needed in most assemblies.
+Electrical chase routing must be planned before the concrete is poured or grout is set; options are limited once the walls are set.

-What is the life expectancy of an ICF home?
+What is the life expectancy of a CMU or poured concrete home?

-Reinforced concrete structures routinely exceed 75 years of service life per ACI guidance.
-ICF homes with properly designed concrete cores resist rot, mold, and pest damage — all factors that significantly shorten the lifespan of wood-frame construction.
+Reinforced concrete and masonry structures routinely exceed 75 to 100 years of service life per ACI guidance.
+CMU and poured concrete resist rot, mold, pest damage, and freeze-thaw degradation — all factors that significantly shorten the lifespan of wood-frame and foam-dependent wall systems.

-Do ICF homes perform better under South Lake Tahoe's snow loads?
+Do CMU and poured concrete homes perform better under South Lake Tahoe's snow loads?

-ICF's reinforced concrete core handles South Lake Tahoe's 150 psf ground snow load with structural rigidity that wood framing requires significant added engineering to match.
-ICF also resists the moisture infiltration and freeze-thaw wall degradation common in alpine climates — durability that wood framing cannot replicate without ongoing maintenance costs.
+Yes.
+CMU and poured concrete provide structural rigidity under South Lake Tahoe's 150 psf ground snow load that wood framing requires significant added engineering to match.
+These systems also resist the moisture infiltration and freeze-thaw wall degradation common in alpine climates — durability that wood framing and foam-core systems cannot replicate without ongoing maintenance costs.

-What permits are required to build an ICF home in South Lake Tahoe?
+What permits are required to build a CMU or poured concrete home in South Lake Tahoe?

 Expect to navigate several overlapping requirements: